DEMO-Dispositivo/LOA/README.md

 # LOA
-Robots for Lucifer's Ensemble LOA project
+Robots for Lucifer's Ensemble LOA project.
+Playing 3 drums made using Lavacolhos techniques inspired by the Arada drums and other percussions.
+The boards are Arduino-based and can receive MIDI through DIN cable or play via SD Card.

 ## BOARDS